The dreadful tax season is here. And we all wish there were many items we can deduct and claim credit for.

 It is always important to remember that there are eligibility requirements and conditions for such tax credits, so make sure to consult your CPA before you make the purchase.

-Rebates are standardized payback incentive programs for particular technologies or product with established environmental impact savings or cost savings.
+Rebates are payback incentive programs for particular technologies or product with established environmental impact savings or cost savings.

 It is the most common financial incentive provided by the state, local governments and utilities to their residents and businesses.
 For example, as of March 2019, there are 1,129 rebate programs nationwide for energy efficiency and clean energy.